verboompj/EntraGSA/EntraGSA_Part2.md

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/Pictures/setupazurefiles.png)

 With that all setup, i created the Private Endpoint for the Azure Files share and setup DNS conditional forwarding for the privatelink.file.core.windows.net zone.
+Linked the zone to my DNS server vnet and all was well.
+Pinging // accessing the fileshare is now done over my own vnet.

 See: (https://learn.microsoft.com/en-us/azure/storage/files/storage-files-networking-endpoints?tabs=azure-portal)